 writing, upon the homeowner’s request.
 In such instances the accompanying survey / investigative report can be forwarded;

-- The client and the Area Manager will come to a mutual agreement regarding the date of sale, which can be in as little as 24 hours for exchange and completion within the following 7 days.
+- The client and the Sales Manager will come to a mutual agreement regarding the date of sale, which can be in as little as 24 hours for exchange and completion within the following 7 days.
 This latter option is typically chosen where there is an imminent threat of repossession;

 - Any proposal will be consistent with this Code of Practice and Ethics, The Property Ombudsman Code of Practice and Part 2 of the Consumer Rights Act 2015;

-- Where requested, the Area Manager will provide proof of cash purchase funds.
+- Where requested, the Sales Manager will provide proof of cash purchase funds.
 Typically, this will be via a recent bank statement or a formal letter from a qualified solicitor (registered at the Law Society);

 - There is no obligation for the homeowner to accept the written offer, even if a professional survey or other contracted investigation has been undertaken.
 However, we would ask clients to appreciate that costs will be incurred and ask for honesty with regards to the real intentions to sell;

-- Upon request, the Area Manager’s solicitor can also confirm that the price will not be reduced prior to exchange of contracts without a genuinely valid reason.
+- Upon request, our solicitor can also confirm that the price will not be reduced prior to exchange of contracts without a genuinely valid reason.
 This is most likely to be related to significant issues that will materially affect the value of the property (such as non-standard construction, structural issues, evidence of subsidence).
 Should such circumstances arise, the homeowner will be able to withdraw from the sale and claim back any reasonably incurred expenses.